Wyoming Court Records

 How Do I Lookup a Criminal Court Case in Wyoming?

 District Courts in Wyoming are courts of general jurisdiction over misdemeanors and felonies.
 Circuit Courts also hear misdemeanor cases and preliminary hearings for felonies.
 Municipal Courts have restricted jurisdiction over ordinance violations.
 To look up a criminal court case in the state, determine the case type.
 Next, locate the county where the case received a hearing.
-The state laws stipulate that criminal cases must get a hearing in the county where the crime occurred.
+The state laws stipulate that criminal cases should get a hearing in the county where the crime occurred.
 Locate the court of current jurisdiction on the case.
 Next, schedule an appointment with the courthouse clerk to get information about the case.
-It helps to have the case ID, the names of the defendants or parties involved when making a request.
-Most requests arrive in written form and submitted by hand, postal mail, or by recommended electronic routes.
+It helps to have the case ID and the names of the defendants or parties involved when making a request.
+Most requests arrive in written form and are submitted by hand, postal mail, or by recommended electronic routes.
 Use the address list to contact the local courthouse clerk for more information.

 How to Access Electronic Court Records in Wyoming